Welcome to New Ash Green Primary School where our ethos is ‘Together Everyone Achieves More’ (TEAM)

 Draw and Talk

-Transition support for pupils changing classes or moving on
+Transition support for pupils entering school, changing classes or moving on

 We also commission independent assessments when appropriate, such as Educational Psychology, Occupational Therapy or Speech and Language.
 As part of our Nurture Team, we also have a full time Family Liaison Officer and Learning Mentor who both support pupils and families.
 We take pride in our nurturing approach to ensure that the well-being of pupils is paramount.